natchathirarajan/EXP-3-Java-program-to-find-the-number-of-days-in-a-month./README.md

 ![3](https://github.com/abdulwasih2003/EXP--3-Java-program-to-find-the-number-of-day-in-a-month/assets/91781810/75be0368-ae73-4094-8a9c-194c0e5bd633)

 ## RESULT:
-Thus the java program to print the even numbers between 1-20 is successful.
+Thus the java program to find the number of days in a month is successful.